bsmaha/100-plumbing-questions/README.md

 <a name="water-heaters"></a>
 ## Water Heaters
 - **What is a tankless water heater?**
 A tankless water heater, also known as an on-demand water heater, heats water directly as it flows through the unit.
 It doesn't store hot water in a tank like traditional water heaters.
-Tankless heaters offer energy efficiency and provide a continuous supply of hot water, but their installation requirements and costs may differ from conventional heaters.
+Tankless heaters offer energy efficiency and provide a continuous supply of hot water, but [tankless water heaters installation](https://www.chooseaaronservices.com/plumbing-services/water-heaters/tankless-water-heaters-installation/) requirements and costs may differ from conventional heaters.
 - **How often should I flush my water heater tank?**
 Flushing your water heater tank annually is recommended to remove sediment buildup.
 Sediment accumulation can affect the heater's efficiency and performance.
 Follow the manufacturer's guidelines and turn off the power supply before flushing.
 Regular maintenance can extend the lifespan of your water heater.
 - **Why is my water heater making strange noises?**